top of page

 But remember, within this hidden sphere vulnerability, which you defend, lies the key to true self-mastery.
 Embrace the limitations, or shatter them altogether.
 The choice is up to you, only when you finally attain the knowledge required for either of those.
 And one cannot become a sage of himself or herself without this journey beforehand.

 Your raw thoughts, however "abnormal" or "untamed," deserve a true safe space.
-Share them with caution,with people who appreciate the value of secrecy.
-For some truths are best whispered in private, never be revealed to the ears of those who can use them to abuse you, like energy vampires.
+Share them with caution, with people who appreciate the value of secrecy.
+For some truths are best whispered in private, never to be revealed to the ears of those who can use them to abuse you, like energy vampires.
 Remember, the most important, real life stories are often the ones we keep closest to our hearts.
 Consider applying mystery to your life, therefore, to prevent unnecessary suffering in the future.

 This is not merely a writing exercise; it's a pilgrimage into the heart of your being.
 It can be compared to the journey James Sunderland from Silent Hill 2 went through, to understand the truth about himself.